dgryski/go-perfbook/performance.md

 cache giving potentially a very unrealistic view of how the system will behave in the real world with a more varied request pattern.

 Also note that some issues that are not apparent on your laptop might be visible once you deploy to production and are hitting 250k reqs/second on a 40 core server.
+Similarly, the behaviour of the garbage collector during benchmarking can misrepresent real-world impact.
+There are (rare) cases where a microbenchmark will show a slow-down, but real-world performance improves.
+Microbenchmarks can help nudge you in the right direction, but being able to fully test the impact of a change across the entire system is best.

 Writing good benchmarks can be difficult.

-TODO: cases where microbenchmarks show a slow down but macro (real-world) performance improves.

 * <https://timharris.uk/misc/five-ways.pdf>